Our Services

 Helpful Resources

-Yes, skin redness, peeling, crusting, and burning with fluorouracil are common and often mean the medicine is working, but not every reaction is harmless.
+Skin redness, peeling, crusting, and burning are common side effects of fluorouracil and often signal the medication is working.
+However, not every reaction is harmless.

 The short answer: Yes, skin peeling and irritation are common and often expected with fluorouracil.